material-motion/material-motion/specifications/interactions.md

 Interactions should strive for being composable.

-Productionized interactions are encouraged to make use of the [Director](director.md) design pattern.
+Productionized interactions are encouraged to make use of the [Director](director.md) type.

 Prototype interactions are encouraged to use a flat file.